Skip to content

 Contexts

-Contexts are organized in YAML files which act more like namespaces or collections of contexts.
+Contexts are organized in YAML files which act as namespaces or collections of context data.
+File names typically correspond to the service or domain name (e.g., payments.yml, petstore.yml).

-On the filesystem, contexts stored with the provided name and yml extension in the contexts directory.
+On the filesystem, contexts are stored with the .yml extension in the contexts directory.
+For example: contexts/payments.yml.

-So, you cannot substitute property with an object or a list.
+Important: Only individual primitive properties are replaced during content generation.
+You cannot substitute a property with an object or a list.

-Inside the context file you should provide the data that corresponds to your schema.
+Inside a context file, provide data that corresponds to your schema properties.

 Pet: